-Section Overview: This section evaluates the quality and quantity of interdisciplinary planetary health research at the medical school and broader institution.
+Section Overview: This section evaluates the quality and quantity of interdisciplinary planetary health research at the broader institution.
 Interactions between health and the environment are complex and multifactorial.
 While climate change has been extensively studied from an environmental science perspective, planetary health is an emerging field.
-As leading health institutions with talented researchers and research resources, medical schools should fund research studying the health effects of climate change and anthropogenic environmental toxins.
-This obligation is particularly strong because the public and policymakers are more attentive to climate change when its implications for human health are emphasized.
+As leading health institutions with talented researchers and research resources, institutions should fund research studying the health effects of climate change and anthropogenic environmental toxins.
+This obligation is particularly strong because the public and policymakers are more attentive to climate change when its implications for human health are emphasised.

 2.1.
-Are there researchers engaged in planetary health research and healthcare sustainability research at your medical school?
-Yes, there are faculty members at the medical school who have a primary research focus in planetary health or healthcare sustainability.
-Yes, there are individual faculty members at the medical school who are conducting research related to planetary health or healthcare sustainability, but it is not their primary research focus.
-There are planetary health and/or healthcare sustainability researchers at the institution, but none associated with the medical school.
-No, there are no planetary health and/or healthcare sustainability researchers at the institution or medical school at this time.
+Are there researchers engaged in planetary health research and healthcare sustainability research at your institution?

+Yes, there are faculty members at the institution who have a primary research focus in planetary health or sustainable healthcare/vetcare.
+(3 points)

+Yes, there are individual faculty members at the institution who are conducting research related to planetary health or healthcare sustainability, OR are part of a national/international sustainability working group, but it is not their primary research focus.
+(2 points)

+There are sustainability researchers at the institution, but not specifically associated with healthcare/vetcare.
+(1 point)

+No, there are no planetary health and/or sustainability researchers at the institution at this time.
+(0 points)

+Score Assigned: l Score Assigned.